 Dancers in the Preview level are focusing on basic technique including but not limited to; single pirouettes, basic shuffles and flaps, musicality and rhythm, and performance quality over multiple tricks.
 Preview level entries are eligible for “Preview” top score overall awards as well as costume, entertainment, choreography, Act 1 spirit, weekend high point and cash awards, should they meet all requirements.
 Preview level competitors are not eligible for the Act 1 Elite award.
 Preview entries can be moved into the next level of competition First Act, if and when the entry’s score qualifies high enough to receive the same placement in the next level of competition.
 A Preview entry must score 283 or higher to be moved to the First Act level.
 For more information on our Equal Chance/Bump Rule please see below.

 First Act: Intermediate Level

 Suggested for dancers taking 3-7 hours of dance class per week and have competition experience.

 Dancers in the First Act level are performing multiple pirouettes, building upon shuffle and flap combinations as well as rhythmic tap concepts, various leap and turn combinations, focusing on transitions and flow of the dance, and an increased performance quality.
-First Act entries are eligible for “First Act” overall awards as well as costume, entertainment, choreography, Act 1 Spirit, and cash awards, should they meet all requirements.
+First Act entries are eligible for “First Act” overall awards as well as costume, entertainment, choreography, Act 1 spirit, weekend high point and cash awards, should they meet all requirements.
 A First Act entry can be moved into the next level of competition “Second Act” if and when the entry’s score qualifies high enough to receive the same placement in the next level of competition.
 A First Act must score 288 or higher to be moved to the Second Act level.
 For more information on our Equal Chance/Bump Rule please see below.

 Second Act: Advanced Level